 In addition to having all the great features of the FL-18, the FL-20 has two bottom zoom ranges: 6 or 12 feet.
 I witnessed this first hand: when crappies are deep but suspended, say 10 feet off the bottom in 35 feet, the FL-20’s dual zoom range is a game-changer.
 My oldest son, Elliott, adopted the FL-20.

 Let me also discuss the ProPack II for each unit.
 Because the pack slips easily into the bottom of a 5-gallon pail, the flasher is protected during the journey to and from the lake.
 The patented Ice-Ducer float system with the self-leveling transducer works perfectly every time, and when you hook a big fish and want to quickly get the transducer out of the way to avoid a possible tangle, it’s easy to remove.
 This is NOT the case with my DIY arrow system on my FL-7.

 Another added bonus on the ProPack II is the handy tackle box that’s included.
 FYI: The FL-18’s tackle box says “Luke” in permanent black marker, and the FL-20’s box says “Elliott.”
 That wasn’t my idea . . . but what are you going to do?

-Our family very much looks forward to using the FL-20 and FL-18 for many years to come.
-This winter we’ve released more big bluegills than ever before thanks to top-notch technology on the ice, and keeping a few fish for meals has been welcomed, too.
+Our family very much looks forward to using the FL-20 and FL-18 this upcoming weekend as we begin our 2017/2018 winter fishing season.
+Last winter we released more big bluegills than ever before thanks to top-notch technology on the ice, and keeping a few fish for meals was a welcomed bonus, too.